akeneo/pim-community-dev/src/Akeneo/Tool/Bundle/MessengerBundle/README.md

 ### Queue with multiple subscribers

-Google Pub/Sub use a [subscription model](https://en.wikipedia.org/wiki/Publish%E2%80%93subscribe_pattern) and it means that one Topic can have more than one Subscription.
+Google Pub/Sub uses a [subscription model](https://en.wikipedia.org/wiki/Publish%E2%80%93subscribe_pattern) and it means that one Topic can have more than one Subscription.

 To be able to handle this, we recommend having multiple transport definitions with one that serves as Producer only while the other ones are Consumers.